 The video conferencing space is full of solutions that make it easy to have a meeting where you can see and hear each other.

 Whereby is a great tool for simple video conferencing.
 But if you want to have more productive meetings, sign up for Vowel.

-You'll get one-click live transcription and recording (even on a free plan!), plus collaborative agendas + notes, post-meeting recaps, and more to make all your meetings more productive.
+You'll get one-click live transcription and recording (even on a free plan!), plus collaborative agendas + notes, AI-powered summaries, action items, and more to make all your meetings more productive.